rezaakb/napari-seedseg/README.md

 ## Packages
-In this project we have used these packages:
+In this project, we have used these packages:

     numpy
     magicgui